Published on ocula, 31 August 2017

-Over at the national pavilions, the Golden Lion for National presentation went to rising star Anne Imhof’s Faust for the German Pavilion, the biggest sensation of this year’s biennale preview, which features dancers performing above and below a transparent stage built over the pavilion’s floors.
-Though expectation was naturally high, I found myself in what felt like bad Berlin S&M club: sadism on the part of the artist for imposing the work upon a hapless crowd, and masochism on the part of the audience for subjecting themselves to it.
+Over at the national pavilions, the Golden Lion for National presentation went to rising star Anne Imhof’s Faust for the German Pavilion.
+The biggest sensation of this year’s biennale preview, the presentation features black-clad (and un-clad) dancers performing above and below a transparent stage built over the pavilion’s floors, littered with spoons, chains, and bottles, with a couple of Dobermans thrown in.
+I found myself in what felt like a Berlin S&M club.
 I asked a few gushing friends why they liked it.
 Its appeal apparently had something to do with a ‘90s heroin chic Margiela fashion campaign.

 The work is meant to tap into sociopolitical concerns for a milenial generation – alienation, angst, confinement, anxiety.
-The sparse glass-floored space was crawling with a bunch of bored-looking performers – kids in jeans and hoodies–playing with their iPhones, just sitting around, staring at nothing, or crawling around on the floor.
+The sparse glass-floored space was crawling with a bunch of bored-looking performers – kids in jeans and hoodies–playing with their iPhones, just sitting around, staring into space, or crawling around on the floor.
 I see this all the time on the Berlin U-Bahn.
 The ennui was contagious.
-I felt like the isolated, bored millenial just subjecting myself to this.
 It was a pavilion of nothing, the art equivalent of a Seinfeld episode.
 Audiences watched with bated breath every movement of the performers, who were writhing and slouching beneath a glass floor like lab rats in a maze.
 I watched one performer stare at a wall for ten minutes.
 He lifted his arm.
 Then he put it down again.
 He twitched his foot.
 The jury described the presentation as “a powerful and disturbing installation that poses urgent questions about our time.”
 It did indeed pose a lot of questions about our time and how to spend it when you have an afternoon to get through dozens of pavilions.
-If I had to wait three-hours in a queue to see this, as many did during the preview week, I would probably have given up on art and gone back to writing political reports.
+Many had to wait three-hours in a queue to see this.

 Beside the German pavilion stands the Korean pavilion.
 An unmissable cluster of neon signs glow on the facade of the pavilion building.
 Titled Venetian Rhapsody and created by artist Cody Choi, the installation references the casinos of Las Vegas and Macau, reflecting on the spectacle of global capitalism.
 The signage promised pole dancing, free peep shows, free narcissictic people disorder, and free orgasms, with all major credit cards welcome.
 It sounded like everything the art world is at the best (and worst) of times, and I was up for the experience.
 But inside, I found a reflective, engaging and visually dense exhibition comprised of an installation and a film that spoke of national histories in relation to individual stories—small lives threaded together into a larger more complex national identity.